lars-frogner/Impact/README.md

 ### Physics

-- Various integration schemes for motion (including 4'th order Runge-Kutta).
 - Full rigid body dynamics for objects of any shape.
 - Various force and torque generators.
 - A drag model that computes both forces and torques for objects of any shape.
-- Collision resolution using sequential impulses.
+- Collision resolution and constraint solving using sequential impulses.

 ### Voxels